 How Much Does a Consumer Proposal Cost?

-The fees and disbursements paid to the Trustee, and the taxes it must remit to the government, are paid out of the total amount you are required to pay to it to satisfy your consumer proposal.
-You do not pay an additional sum to the Trustee for its fees and disbursements, nor for the taxes that must be remitted to the government.
-The creditors absorb the cost of the consumer proposal.
+Finally, because the fees and disbursements paid to the Trustee out of the total amount you must pay to satisfy your consumer proposal, you’re not paying any additional sums to your Trustee—your creditors absorb the cost of the consumer proposal.

 Get Help Now